 Visiting spice garden

-Halfway down the track from Sigiriya to Kandy, you will make a stop at Matale, which is a locality predominantly driven with an agricultural economy.
-Visit a spice garden and learn about various spices, condiments and Ayurveda herbs and healing system on the country.
+Halfway down the track from Sigiriya to Kandy, you will make a stop at Matale, which is a locality predominantly driven by an agricultural economy.
+Visit a spice garden and learn about various spices, condiments and Ayurveda herbs and healing system in the country.

 Kandy city tour